How fast does your phone charge? And how fast would you like your future smartphone to charge?

-At the moment, Xiaomi presented one of the fastest fast charging technologies.
+At the moment, Xiaomi has presented one of the fastest fast charging technologies.
 Its 100W recharge appears to come from another planet.

 The war for energy